ThePoShWolf/Modrify/Modrify/docs/Set-MutaGameEnvironment.md

 ## PARAMETERS

 ### -Game
 The game to be referenced.
-Not all games supported by Mutagen are yet supported by PSMutagen.
+Not all games supported by Mutagen are yet supported by Modrify.

 Options are: